Aqutras/ika/README.md

 end
 ```

-Now you can export with `export` method on your model or relation.
+Now you can export with `export` method on your model or relation and import with `import` method on your model.

 ```ruby
 require 'json'